Headache Symptoms

 The headache is above the eyes

-Do you recognize the above symptoms?
+Do you recognize the symptoms above?

 -

-An uncorrected refractive error
+An uncorrected (or improperly corrected) refractive error

 -